 Can Debt Collectors Sue You for a Small Balance?

-You might assume that some debts are too insignificant for debt collectors to care about.
-Debt collectors may sue you for any balance - large or small.
+You might assume that some debts are too insignificant for debt collectors to care about, but debt collectors may sue you for any balance — large or small.
 It’s the debt collector’s discretion whether to sue for the debt.
-Some aggressive debt collectors sue lawsuits to collect outstanding debts when other methods are unsuccessful.
+Some aggressive debt collectors use lawsuits to collect outstanding debts when other methods are unsuccessful.
 Debt collectors may be more likely to sue in states where filing fees are lower.

 Note that having low income or few assets doesn’t necessarily make you judgment proof.
 If a collector wins a judgment against you, they may be able to get any amount of income you do have.